 - 1. Exhibitors may enter 2 dogs, only one may be shown in showmanship class. - 2.
 Each dog entered must have its own crate. - 3.
 Dog must be 5 months of age or older to participate in all activities except agility. - 4.
 Dog must be 10 months of age to participate in agility. - 5.
-Dogs must be on leash except when in their crate or the ring. - 6.
-Exhibitors sharing a dog must discuss this with the superintendent before the close of entries.
+Dogs must be on leash except when in their crate or the ring.

+- 6. Exhibitors sharing a dog must discuss this with the superintendent before the close of entries.
 Dogs may be shared for all activities except Showmanship.
-Regardless of number of family members involved, no dog may participate in rally, obedience or agility more than twice on show day for a total of 7 events including showmanship.

-- No un-entered dogs belonging to dog project families allowed at dog show unless proof of current immunization is provided to superintendent and it has a crate. - 8.
+Regardless of number of family members involved, no dog may participate in rally, obedience or agility more than twice on show day for a total of 7 events including showmanship. - 7.
+No un-entered dogs belonging to dog project families allowed at dog show unless proof of current immunization is provided to superintendent and it has a crate. - 8.
 Dogs belonging to spectators connected to 4-Hers are not allowed under the tent and owners are strongly encouraged to check in with superintendent and provide proof of immunization. - 9.
 NO ONE may set up their chairs and crates under the tent, except superintendent. - No parking by the tent.
 Cars must be parked in the lot.
 You may stop by the tent to load and unload, but then need to park in the parking lot. - 11.
 Scores from the previous year's fair are used to determine classes to enter.
 Class levels for exhibitors will be provided to the appropriate leaders, posted on the MSU Extension website and Facebook, and available from the superintendent.
 Experienced exhibitors entering this fair for the first time are on their honor regarding their levels of experience. - 12.
 Classes may be divided by age or combined at the superintendent's discretion. - 13.
 In all divisions except showmanship, ONE qualifying score requires a move up. - 14.
 Walk-thru of all courses are offered to all participants in all divisions except showmanship.
 A walk thru consists of the youth walking thru the course independently to familiarize themselves with it.
 In obedience the judge may mark the general area where a halt will be called in the heeling pattern.
 They may also mark the location of set up for other exercises.
 Figure 8 does not need to be marked as we will use objects to mark the post locations.
 Signs will be provided for judges.
 Judges may not demonstrate exercises or tell exhibitors how to do the exercises during walk-thru.
 They may answer other questions asked by exhibitors. - 15.
 All judges' decisions are final. - 16.
 No 4-H dog leader or parent is to interfere with the judging process.
 Adults are NOT to question ring stewards about scores, placements, ring times, etc. These questions are to be asked by exhibitors when appropriate. - 17.
-All grooming, warming up, etc. on the day of fair is to be done by the exhibitor. - Any dog which in the opinion of the superintendent is causing a disturbance may be asked to leave the grounds. - 19.
-If a dog has been excused from a class by the judge for lameness or aggressive behavior it may not be shown in any other class.
-Aggressive dogs may be asked to leave the grounds.
+All grooming, warming up, etc. on the day of fair is to be done by the exhibitor. - Any dog which in the opinion of the superintendent is causing a disturbance may be asked to leave the grounds.